Die4passion/notes2/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-这只是一个小小的笔记记录,a little step to failure
+a little step to failure
 ======================================

 .. toctree::
    :maxdepth: 2
    :glob:

-   hello
+   hello/hello
+   base/index

 Indices and tables
 ==================